Walnuts Are Healthy!

 Gluten Is Yum… But Scary For Some!

 I remember when I first realised that I was moderately gluten intolerant.
-I had struggled with my energy levels and gut health for the longest time, and thought I would give up gluten for a while to see if it helped.
+I had struggled with my energy levels and gut health for the longest time and thought I would give up gluten for a while to see if it helped.

-This experience turned me into a gluten evangelists overnight, I wanted everyone to try it, and I honesty believed that most if not all would find it transformative on some level.
+This experience turned me into a gluten evangelists overnight, I wanted everyone to try it, and I honestly believed that most if not all would find it transformative on some level.
 The truth is though I was wrong, many people who give up gluten don’t find the kind of noticeable positive changes that I did.

 What Does This Have To Do With Pain?

-I rarely hear anyone (even the professionals) talk about this; but there are actually many different kinds of pain.
+I rarely hear anyone (even the professionals) talk about this, but there are actually many different kinds of pain.
 You and I can have seemingly identical lower back pain, and yet be suffering from wildly different underlying disorders.
-The scientific literature refers to back pain in a catch all way “non-specific lower back pain” as if its a single entity.
+The scientific literature refers to back pain in a catch-all way “non-specific lower back pain” as if its a single entity.
 We as individual people also tend to assume our back pain journey will inform others of what will work for them – not always of course but it is quite common.

 Walnuts and gluten are an excellent reminder of how cautious we should be about assuming that other peoples physical journey will be the same as our own.
 They are also an excellent reminder that we should keep an open mind about what treatments we ourselves pursue.
-We are all the same but in some physical areas we differ greatly on the same topic.
+We are all the same but in some physical areas, we differ greatly on the same topic.

 You might be really struggling to find a back pain or sciatic pain solution that works for you – you might have tried heaps of stuff and found it didn’t work.
 But just because the pain management that seems to work for many others works for them and not you, it doesn’t imply that you are unfixable – it implies that you are simply different!
-If you have a stubborn pain complaint that you are struggling with keep an open mind; and keep faith that while all our bodies do heal in different ways – they do generally still heal when they are given what it is there need.
+If you have a stubborn pain complaint that you are struggling with keep an open mind, and keep faith that while all our bodies do heal in different ways – they do generally still heal when they are given what it is there need.

 Stubborn cases of sciatic pain, back pain, headaches, migraines, shoulder pain, plantar fasciitis, heel pain, neck pain, ankle pain and knee pain are all signs that we need to heal something – realign something – stop doing something – strengthen something – move something … they are seldom a sign that we are ‘broken’!!
-And the journey towards healing is seldom 1 side fits all.
+And the journey towards healing is seldom 1 size fits all.
 So go nuts and be willing to try out a wide spectrum of approaches!!!!